 This book, edited by Darian Rodriguez Heyman, provides nonprofit professionals with the conceptual frameworks, practical knowledge, and concise guidance needed to succeed in the social sector.

 Designed as a handbook, the book is filled with sage advice and insights from a variety of trusted experts.
-The advice is written to help nonprofit professionals prepare to achieve their organizational and personal goals, develop a better understanding of what they need to do to lead, support, and grow an effective organization.
+The advice is written to help nonprofit professionals prepare to achieve their organizational and personal goals and better understand what they need to do to lead, support, and grow an effective organization.

 Nonprofit Management 101 was written to inspire nonprofit professionals to lead the social good sector to greater success.
 It’s the perfect solution to help your management team to go back to the basics and build a stronger foundation for growing your organization.